-Requirements: Successful completion of GED 8061 is required to register for this course.
+Please note: This on-campus course is the second of three parts in the MAT degree completion series (Focused Content Plan).
+Successful completion of GED 8061 is required to register for this course.

-GED 8063 - Rivers Institute
+GED 8063 - Rivers Institute and Project Completion

-The field-based course addresses the natural overlaps between science processes, content, and the skills of literacy.
-Our natural affinity to water makes rivers and watersheds a useful and familiar context for teaching and learning.

-Requirements: Successful completion of GED 8061 and GED 8062 is required to register for this course.
+This field-based course addresses the natural overlaps between science and processes, content, community connections, and the skills of literacy.
+Our natural affinity to water makes rivers and watersheds a useful and relevant context for teaching and learning.
+During this course, students will complete their MAT degree completion paper.
+Please note: This off-site course is the third and final part of the MAT degree completion series (Focused Content Plan).
+Successful completion of GED 8061 and GED 8062 are prerequisites.